About NAMI of Southern Oregon

+We do not charge for our offerings.
 We are an all volunteer organization and depend on membership dues and donations to fund our services.

 What We Do:

 We provide mental health education and support to the community through our Medford Resource Library, In Our Own Voice community educational presentations, our quarterly newsletter and this website.
 We also provide support and classes to individuals and families directly impacted by mental health disorders through the offering of NAMI signature programs - Family to Family Course, Family to Family Support Group, Peer to Peer Course, Connections Peer Support Group and the newly released program Homefront.
-ALL SERVICES ARE FREE!

 How We Advocate:

 We advocate locally, as well as on the state and national levels, for a better quality of life for those impacted by mental health disorders.
 We do this by advocating for improved laws, funding, housing, treatment options and job training, to name a few.
 All of our services work toward reducing the stigma associated with mental illness in the community.
-ALL SERVICES ARE FREE!